cubing/ksolve-plus-fork/readme.txt

 ...
 End

 The Move command defines one of the possible moves and how it affects the pieces in your puzzle.
-Again, you need to define a permutation and orientation for each set in your puzzle.
+Again, you need to define a permutation for each set in your puzzle, and you can either give the orientation or (to have it set to all 0s) leave it out.

 ksolve+ will not just understand this move, but also all powers of it.
 For example, if your puzzle is a 3x3x3 and you define a move of the right face which you call R, ksolve+ will also create moves called R2 and R' automatically.
 You do not need to define those moves separately.